-For each conversion action, you can decide whether to include its conversions in your 'Conversions' reporting column.
+For each conversion action, you can decide whether or not to include its conversions in your "Conversions" reporting column.
 You can use this setting to control how you bid for conversions and to customise the data in your reports.

 In this article, we’ll go over what 'Include in "Conversions"' does, why you might use it, and how to change the setting.

 You can use the 'Include in "Conversions"' setting to do the following:

 - Fine-tune your "Conversions" column to see only data for the conversion actions that matter most to you.

 - Tell Google Ads which conversions to optimise for in an automated bid strategy.

 - Adjust your "Conversions" column to better inform your manual bidding.

 "Include in 'Conversions'" does just what it says: it lets you choose whether or not to include a conversion action’s data in your "Conversions" reporting column.
 You can adjust this setting for each of your conversion actions, so that you can choose to include certain kinds of conversions and not to include others.